mittenin-at/bmi-rails5/README.md

 1. Copy `config/database.yml.orig`  to `config/database.yml` and modify it according to your settings.
 2. Modify `config/environment.rb` and set the name of you SMTP-Server.
+3. Start the application and register your admin's email address.
+4. An email will be sent to this address, click on link and register yourself.
-3. The first user created will have admin privileges!
+5. The first (and only the first) user created will have admin privileges automatically.
+6. Have fun!

 ## Libraries used